Tara Klimovitz, DVM, CCRT

 Her two dogs, Bernie, a Shih-tzu mix rescue and Jackson (Mr. Wrinkles), an American Bulldog keep Dr. K busy outside of the hospital.
-Her cat, Mini-Cat, now has 3 brothers, Apple Pie and Chase, and newest family member, Popeye, to help keep her company at home during the day.
+Her cat, Mini-Cat, now has 3 brothers, Apple Pie, Number-3, and a one-eyed rescue, Popeye, help to keep her company at home during the day.

-Dr. Ashleigh Baer is very excited to be working with the residents and animals of Perry Hall and is thrilled to be working north of the city once again, as she grew up in Fallston and currently resides in Bel Air.
+Dr. Ashleigh Baer has been an associate veterinarian here at PHAH since 2012.
+Dr. Baer is a Maryland native and grew up in Fallston, MD.
 She obtained her DVM from the Virginia-Maryland Regional College of Veterinary Medicine in 2011 after obtaining her bachelor’s degree in Animal Science from the University of Maryland in 2007.

-Dr. Baer’s main interests include surgery, wound management and internal medicine.
+Dr. Baer’s main interests include surgery, dentistry and internal medicine.
 She believes that strong client relationships and client education are the foundations to happy and healthy pets.
-Dr. Baer spends her free time with her three dogs — Koda, Copper and Edgar Brooks.
-(Keeshond, hound mix and lab respectively).
-She enjoys traveling, cooking, sailing and is an avid Baltimore Ravens, Orioles and Maryland Terrapins fan.
+Dr. Baer spends her free time with her husband, son, and two dogs, Copper and Edgar Brooks (hound mix and lab respectively).
+She enjoys traveling, cooking, reading and is an avid Baltimore Ravens, Orioles and Maryland Terrapins fan.

-Dr. Stacey Hicks is originally from Huntington, West Virginia and has been working as a veterinarian and living in the Baltimore area for the past several years.
+Dr. Stacey Hicks is originally from Huntington, West Virginia and has been working as a veterinarian and living in the Baltimore area since 2013.
 Dr. Hicks graduated from Marshall University with a bachelors degree in Biomedical Sciences and a minor in Chemistry and then went on to obtain her DVM from The Ohio State University College of Veterinary Medicine.

-Dr. Amy Brazil was born in Baltimore and has called Perry Hall home since the 8th grade and works for PHAH on limited basis one Saturday a month.
+Dr. Amy Brazil was born in Baltimore and has called Perry Hall home since the 8th grade and has been working with our patients for the last 7 years, one Saturday each month.
 She graduated from the University of Virginia with a BS in Cognitive Science and a minor in Spanish, and then went on to earn her Veterinary Medical Doctorate degree from the University of Pennsylvania in 2007.

-After practicing veterinary medicine for 6 years, Dr. Brazil earned her masters degree from Johns Hopkins School of Public Health and is combining her expertise in both fields by working in the government sector for the FDA as her full-time career.
+After practicing veterinary medicine full-time in Baltimore for 6 years, Dr. Brazil earned her masters degree from Johns Hopkins School of Public Health and now combines her expertise in both fields by working in the government sector for the FDA as her full-time career.